-Irish Soda bread is a variety of quick breads made with using Baking Soda as a leaving agent instead of the usual yeast used for breads.
-The interesting thing about Irish soda bread is that instead of the fact that it uses baking soda, the texture is very bread like instead of the cake like quick bread texture.
-The soda bread is common in my cuisines but it is the Irish variety that made it very popular and we all relate to instantly.
+Irish Soda whole wheat bread or just Irish soda bread is a variety of quick bread made by using baking soda as a leavening agent, instead of the usual yeast used for breads.
+The interesting thing about Irish soda bread is that despite using baking soda as the leavening agent, the texture is very bread like, instead of the cake like quick bread texture.
+The soda bread is common in most cuisines but it is the Irish variety that made it very popular and we all relate to instantly.

 It is my goto easy, quick yet fancy bread recipe.
-I mean just look at it, it looks like a beautiful Artisan loaf and needs to rising time, no kneading.
+I mean just look at it, it looks like a beautiful Artisan loaf and needs no rising time, no kneading.
 Can you ask for anything else?
-You have to give it to Irish, they know how to make the yummiest of the food the easiest way.
+You have to give it to Irish, they know how to make the yummiest of the food in the easiest possible way.

 They say that Irish Soda bread should be sliced very thin but in my house unfortunately people don’t like uber thin bread slices, so I slice them like normal bread.
 I love it slightly toasted with butter, the Irish Soda whole wheat bread has a velvety texture that lends itself beautifully to toasting.
 Sometimes I also add raisins to it, specially when I am sure that I will eat it with sweet stuff.

 Original Recipe Credit : Beard on Bread by James Beard

 Other whole wheat bread recipes on the blog!